 Forecast error of

-$$\Delta Y{i,t+1|t} = \alpha + \beta \left( \text{Forecast of } \Delta F{i,t+1|t} \right) + \varepsilon{i,t+1}$$
+$$\Delta Y{i,t+1|t} = \alpha + \beta \left(\text{Forecast of } \Delta F{i,t+1|t} \right) + \varepsilon{i,t+1}$$

-(14)
+(11)

-Under the null hypothesis that fiscal multipliers used for forecasting were accurate, the coefficient $\beta$ should be zero.
-In contrast, a finding that $\beta$ is negative indicates that forecasters tended to be optimistic regarding the level of growth associated with a fiscal consolidation, i.e., that they under-estimated the size of the multiplier.
-Using World Economic Outlook (WEO) forecast data, BL find that $\beta \approx -1.1$ for forecasts over 2009-2012, indicating that the multiplier was substantially under-estimated by forecasters, and implying that the multiplier was 1.6 (0.5+1.1) during the recession.
+Under the null hypothesis that fiscal multipliers used for forecasting were accurate, the coefficient β should be zero.26 In contrast, a finding that β is negative indicates that forecasters tended to be optimistic regarding the level of growth associated with a fiscal consolidation, i.e., that they under-estimated the size of the multiplier.
+Using World Economic Outlook (WEO) forecast data, BL find that $\beta \approx -1.1$ for forecasts over 2009-2012, indicating that the multiplier was substantially under-estimated by forecasters, and implying that the multiplier was 1.6 (0.5+1.1) during the recession.27

-To test our prediction that BL's findings is driven by fiscal consolidations, we re-estimate BL's baseline specification but allowing for different $\beta$ coefficients depending on the sign of the fiscal adjustment -expansionary or contractionary-.
-Figure 14 shows the corresponding fitted
+To test our prediction that BL's findings is driven by fiscal consolidations, we re-estimate BL's baseline specification but allowing for different β coefficients depending on the sign of the fiscal adjustment -expansionary or contractionary-.
+Figure 9 shows the corresponding fitted lines.
+To avoid confusion, note that a fiscal consolidation in BL's framework shows up as in increase in the fiscal balance and thus shows up as positive entries in Figure 9.
+We can see that BL's results are indeed driven by fiscal consolidations.
+Table 3 presents the regression results.
+The β associated with fiscal expansions is not different from zero -suggesting an expansionary

-&lt;sup>28In other words, information known when the forecasts were made should be uncorrelated with subsequent forecast errors.
+$^{^{26}}$ In other words, information known when the forecasts were made should be uncorrelated with subsequent forecast errors.

-&lt;sup>29BL conduct a number of robustness checks to argue that their non-zero $\beta$ is symptomatic of an underestimated multiplier and is not due to other confounding factors.
-In particular, they verify that their results hold after controlling for other factors that could trigger both planned fiscal adjustments and lower than expected growth, or that the forecast error in fiscal adjustment was not correlated with the initial fiscal adjustment forecast (which would bias $\beta$ ).
+27BL conduct a number of robustness checks to argue that their non-zero β is symptomatic of an underestimated multiplier and is not due to other confounding factors.
+In particular, they verify that their results hold after controlling for other factors that could trigger both planned fiscal adjustments and lower than expected growth, or that the forecast error in fiscal adjustment was not correlated with the initial fiscal adjustment forecast (which would bias β).